 - The cost of “hidden” and long-term damages.
 Fire can cause damages that may be missed in an initial assessment or not taken into account when settling an insurance claim.
 However, issues with electrical lines, IT equipment, internal structural damage or warping, and other “hidden” problems can crop up and create additional expenses months or years down the road.

 If your commercial property or business has sustained serious damages after a fire, don’t overlook the benefit of experienced legal help with your insurance claims.
 Unnecessary delays and complications aren’t uncommon, but it is possible to avoid common mistakes and fight back against unfair denials.
-To learn more, reach out to our experienced policyholder attorneys today, or request your free copy of our book, Commercial Property Owners Must Read This Before Filing an Insurance Claim.
+To learn more, reach out to our experienced fire insurance claim lawyers today, or request your free copy of our book, Commercial Property Owners Must Read This Before Filing an Insurance Claim.